 Google’s current logic around links and link building is full of holes and dead ends:

 - Google is founded on the principle that off-page factors are more valuable than on-page factors.
 They are slowly learning that off-page factors can be manipulated too.
-But instead of looking for the Next Big Thing (the thing, like the link used to be, that is currently too hard to manipulate) they just keep tinkering with their old algorithm and scolding SEO’s.
+But instead of looking for the Next Big Thing (the thing, like most links used to be, that is currently too hard to manipulate) they just keep tinkering with their old algorithm and scolding SEO’s.
 The latest scold was over guest blogging.

 - Matt Cutts said this week that guest posting is OK … “if you’re not doing it for search engine optimization (SEO) purposes.”
 Let’s just stop and think about how silly this is.
 The implication is that it’s your motives that matter, not your actions.
 You can guest-post but only out of pure altruism.
 And Google will know you’re being altruistic because of the absence of links.
 But if publishers actually followed this advice, you’d have a bunch of “great content” getting created without any outgoing links.
 And without links, how is Google supposed to know what’s great?